 Earline E. Alstonwww.ArtPal.com/earlinealston

 I discovered art for the first time after I had a stroke and brain surgery in Jan.
 2014.
-Today, I paint landscape impressionistic art which is influenced by the Pacific Northwest where I live in Seattle, Washington.
+Today, I paint impressionistic landscape scenes.
+My art is influenced by the Pacific Northwest where I live in Seattle, Washington, and my Native American ancestry.

 I use a combination of mixed media including: acrylic, chalk pastel, oil pastel, watercolor, and ink.
 I use a meditative art process that involves letting go control over the painting’s outcome.
 This allows my creative spirit to flow freely.
 In order to maintain this meditative state, I try to limit the amount of time that I study